DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 If you’re not sure how to find this information, you should ask your IT support for help.

-For future orders, 'Standard' Microsoft devices can be supplied with factory settings to allow schools, colleges, further education providers, academy trusts and local authorities to apply their own management software.
-Alternatively, there’s an option to select 'DfE Restricted' devices which will be set up with content filtering and MDM software before delivery.

 A web-filtering solution called Cisco Umbrella is included free of charge until 30 September 2021, if you wish to use it.
 [Find out more about Cisco Umbrella](/devices/preparing-chromebooks#securing-your-chromebooks) in our guidance.

 If the school you’re ordering for does not currently use an education platform, you can <a class="govuk-link" href="/digital-platforms">apply for DfE-funded support to get access to either G Suite for Education or Office 365 Education.</a>

 Read more information about <a class="govuk-link" href="/devices/preparing-chromebooks">preparing Google Chromebooks for pupils</a>.

-For Google and Apple devices, we need the credentials described in the [order process guidance](/devices/how-to-order) to allow us to set up devices.

-If an education platform is not currently in use, schools, colleges, local authorities and academy trusts can [apply for DfE-funded support](/digital-platforms) to get and set up G Suite for Education or Office 365 Education.

 [Find the technical specifications for Google Chromebooks](#minimum-specifications) in the table below.